carlosgdelv/Aztec-node-guide-for-home-stakers/README.md

 If you have correctly configured port forwarding on your router, verify the accessibility of your nodes and services using the following commands:

+CanYouSeeMe.org is an online tool used to check whether a specific port on your public IP address is open and accessible from the internet.

 Lists all processes on the local machine that are currently using TCP or UDP port 40400 (internal port).
 ```bash
 sudo lsof -i :40400